Epsom And St Helier University Hospitals NHS Trust

 The typical wait to see a consultant is

-The NHS General Medicine waiting list at Epsom And St Helier University Hospitals NHS Trust currently has 783 patients waiting, with a typical wait of around 16 weeks from GP referral.
-About 6 in 10 General Medicine patients here are seen within 18 weeks (the NHS constitutional target is 9 in 10).
+The NHS General Medicine waiting list at Epsom And St Helier University Hospitals NHS Trust currently has 923 patients waiting, with a typical wait of around 18 weeks from GP referral.
+About 5 in 10 General Medicine patients here are seen within 18 weeks (the NHS constitutional target is 9 in 10).
 1 have been waiting over a year.
 Epsom And St Helier University Hospitals NHS Trust is an NHS Trust in the London region.
-Waits at this hospital are about 1.1 week longer than in February 2025.
-It's slipped down 5 places in the national league for this department's; now 73 out of 81 hospitals.
+Waits at this hospital haven't really changed since April 2025.
+It's moved up 5 places in the national league for this department's; now 76 out of 82 hospitals.

 Median wait for this department, with the national average as a dashed line.